Bug #2348

 result['test'] = 'BBB'

-#7 Updated by Luke Murphey almost 6 years ago
+#7 Updated by Luke Murphey about 6 years ago

 I found that Splunk was aggregating my results as mkv fields under the host "10.0.0.6" even though I didn't output the values as MKV fields.
 It turns out that Splunk is matching up the imput field (host) with the output field host.
 When it sees multiple rows with the same host field, it matches up the rows and produces an MKV with all of the values.